Studies on Carrollian Quantum Field Theories: Introduction

 \section{Introduction}

 The past few years have witnessed a flurry of research activity in understanding the quantum aspects of Carrollian field theories \cite{Mehra:2023rmm,Figueroa-OFarrill:2023qty,Cotler:2024xhb,Banerjee:2023jpi,deBoer:2023fnj,Chen:2024voz}.
-Perhaps, the most compelling motivation for exploring Carrollian quantum field theory is the proposal of Carrollian holography, which asserts that the holographic dual to gravity in asymptotically flat spacetime could well be a Carrollian field theory \cite{Donnay:2022aba, Bagchi:2022emh, Mason:2023mti, alday2024carrollian}.
-This duality arises from the isomorphism between the BMS\footnotemark and Carrollian groups \cite{Duval:2014uva}.
+Perhaps, the most compelling motivation for exploring Carrollian quantum field theory is the proposal of Carrollian holography, which asserts that the holographic dual to gravity in asymptotically flat spacetime could well be a Carrollian field theory \cite{Donnay:2022aba,Bagchi:2022emh,Mason:2023mti,alday2024carrollian,Nguyen:2023vfz,Nguyen:2023miw,Have:2024dff,Saha:2023hsl,Ruzziconi:2024kzo}.
+This duality arises from the isomorphism between the BMS\footnote{BMS is the acronym for Bondi-van der Burg-Metzner-Sachs who first identified the symmetry group for asymptotically flat spacetime\cite{Bondi:1962px,Sachs:1962zza}.
+The BMS group is the infinite enhancement of Poincar\'{e} group\cite{Wald:1984rg}.} and Carrollian groups \cite{Duval:2014uva}.
 The increased interest in Carrollian physics is also motivated by the fact that Carrollian symmetry emerges naturally in many physics systems.
 For example, a Carrollian particle exposed to a magnetic field demonstrates behaviour akin to that observed in a Hall-type scenario \cite{Marsot:2022imf}.
 Moreover, the emergence of Carrollian symmetry has been noted in various areas, including the analysis of bi-layer graphene \cite{Bagchi:2022eui}, the dynamics of particles in the vicinity of magnetized black hole horizon \cite{Gray:2022svz}, and concerning plane gravitational waves \cite{Duval:2017els}.
 All these developments have significantly heightened the interest in Carrollian theories. \\[3pt]